-But what is the cost of building a website and how much does it cost nowadays?
+But what is the cost of building a website nowadays?

 Understanding your website needs before starting your project is very important.
 Jumping in without a clear plan is the fastest way to blow your budget.

-We’ve created this guide to break down the real cost of building a website for different business types and sizes.
+We’ve created this guide to break down the real cost of building a website for businesses of different types and sizes.

 You’ll get a clear breakdown of what to include in your budget.
 From essential expenses like domain names ($10-$30 per year) and hosting ($24-$600 annually) to unexpected costs that could go as high as $6,000 per year.